Baobabs in Madagascar

 German development cooperation with Madagascar

-Germany supports the efforts of the people of Madagascar to make use of local development potential.
+Germany supports the efforts of the people of Madagascar to make greater use of local development potential.
 German development cooperation with Madagascar began in 1962.
 In response to a coup in 2009, Germany – along with the European Union and all EU member states – suspended its intergovernmental cooperation with Madagascar.
 Following the coup, Germany's activities were limited to projects that directly benefited people locally.

 Core areas of cooperation